wcasper/math414fall2022/_topics/001-set-basics.md

 * the set $$\mathbb R$$ of real numbers
 * the set $$\mathbb C$$ of complex numbers

-As an important special case for us, we adopt the typical notation for subintervals of the real numbers.
+An important special case for us, we adopt the typical notation for subintervals of the real numbers.

+Since there isn't a set of everything, we will often work within a **universe**, a set $$U$$ consisting of all the elements that we are interested in.
+If, for example, we are considering sets of real numbers then it would be natural to take $$U=\mathbb R$$.
+The universe that we are working with will often not be explicity mentioned, but should be clear from context.